sara-nl/griddocs/source/Pages/General/life_science_grid.rst

 |**LSG_WUR**  | Wageningen|
 +-------------+-----------+

-The technical specifications of a single LSG cluster are described in :ref:`specs-lsg`.
+The technical specifications of a single :abbr:`LSG (Life Science Grid)` cluster are described in :ref:`specs-lsg`.

-..

-..

 ..
 Links: